corenova/yang-js/README.md

 What this means is that the `eval` generated output object will dynamically **adapt** to any changes to the underlying `Yang` expression instance.
-Refer to below `extends` section for examples.
+Refer to below `extends` section for additional info.

 ### extends (schema...)